4d/4d-for-ios/docs/DetailformTemplate-Create.md

 </div>

-In this tutorial we will guide you through the creation steps of a detail form template that will display an **image header**, as well as a **title field** and a **content field** that will be duplicated in the generated iOS app.
+In this tutorial, we'll guide you through the creation of a detail form template.
+It will display an **image header**, as well as **title and content fields** that will be duplicated in the generated iOS app.

 ![Custom template final result](assets/custom-detailform/custom-template-final-result.png)